nishant-ranjan28/blog-site/content/blog/run test in webdriverIO/index.md

 **Watch here:**
 [![for a repo](./code.png)](https://youtu.be/fjgbtHBknhQ "code")

-Please let me know below in comment box if you face any issue in istalling and running spec.
+Please let me know below in comment box if you face any issue in installing and running spec.